-Annual Business Component Localitation of Bonus Target Operating Earnings Profitable Growth Financial Discipline Individual Component Base Salary x A percentage of base salary x < Revenue less policyholder benefits as well as operating and other expenses New business generated, which includes sales on insurance and wealth products Expenses directly incurred by operating divisions to provide support services to run and grow the businesses + Role or department specific goals that may be related to strategy, leadership and risk and compliance initiatives
+Annual Business Component Bonus Target Operating Earnings Profitable Growth Financial Discipline Individual Component Base Salary x A percentage of base salary x < Revenue less policyholder benefits as well as operating and other expenses New business generated, which includes sales on insurance and wealth products Expenses directly incurred by operating divisions to provide support services to run and grow the businesses + Role or department specific goals that may be related to strategy, leadership and risk and compliance initiatives

-In addition to the measures described in the illustration above, the business component for Mr. Srivastava includes measures related to the investment performance of Lifeco's general account and the investment performance of several of Lifeco's asset management subsidiaries and affiliates.
+In addition to the measures described in the illustration above, the business component for Mr. Srivastava includes measures related to the investment performance of Lifeco's general account and asset management subsidiaries and affiliates.